 Adam Bradley,GM Bon Adam is accountable for the development of the Bonga South West Aparo opportunity, addressing all issues across Technical, Economic, Commercial, Organisational and Political.
 Aligning stakeholders, identifying and addressing risk, while creating the conditions to enable a quality investment decision and robust execution.

 Adam has previously led the Shell communities of Front End Development Managers and Concept Engineers in parallel with VP roles accountable for Shells GTL and Gas Processing capability.
 He has a Chemical Engineering background with an honours degree from the University of Melbourne in Australia.
 He joined Shell in 1990 and has held various technical, operational and project management positions in Australia, Europe, Asia and Africa, covering refining, midstream gas (Liquefaction and Gas to Liquids) and E&P activities.

-Ian Jones FCMA, CGMA, FAPM, ChPP, RPP is a FTSE100 business leader who has spent a significant part of his career in the areas of strategic planning, business transformation and corporate governance.
+Ian Jones FCMA, CGMA, FAPM, ChPP, RPP is as spent a significant part of his career in the areas of strategic planning, business transformation and corporate governance.
 Ian led an award-winning transformation programme - one of the largest and most complex investments of its kind in UK industry, impacting on over 140,000 people across Royal Mail’s UK operation.
 Ian also operated as chief of staff for Royal Mail between 2014 and 2018 - acting as confidante, critical-friend and trusted advisor to the UK CEO and executive peers.